-This course is designed to teach the student how to select, adjust, maintain, and use equipment properly.
+This course is designed to teach the student how to select, adjust, maintain and use equipment properly.
 The student will also learn safety and riding techniques.
-Students are expected to log 150 to 200 miles during the semester.

-Beginning Tennis (1,0,2) PE119
+PE119 Beginning Tennis (1,0,2)

-This course is designed to teach the basic skills of tennis including serves, forehand and backhand ground strokes.
+Instruction for the beginner in the basic skills of tennis, including services, the forehand, and backhand strokes.
 Students will also learn the rules and strategy of the game.
-A class tournament will be held during the last week of class.

-Intermediate Tennis (1,0,2)
+PE120 Intermediate Tennis (1,0,2)

-This course is designed to further refine the skills (ground strokes, serving, volleying) and knowledge (rules, strategies, and techniques of participation) of the beginning tennis player.
+Designed to further refine the skills (ground strokes, serving, volleying) and knowledge (rules, strategies, and techniques of participation) of the beginning tennis player.

-PE121 Sports Officiating (1,0,2)
+Sports Officiating (1,0,2) PE121

 This course presents the rules of major sports, officiating techniques, relationship with players and school officials and game administration.
-Major emphasis is to stimulate students into becoming registered officials with the State association.
+Major emphasis is to stimulate students into becoming registered officials with the state association.